aporeto-inc/gaia/doc/documentation.md

 #### `destinationIP (string)`

-DestIP is the destination IP.
+DestinationIP is the destination IP.

 | Characteristics | Value  |
 | -               | -:     |